Geuthur/EVE-Alert/README.md

 - You Symbols must look like the upove icons to work.

 ## Testing
-- Important note: Resolution Scaling is also an issue why it not works
+- Important note: Resolution Scaling can also be a issue

 ![Window](https://i.imgur.com/e0X2sGM.png)